giorgiop94/digital-garden/_notes/Fear.md

 - Fear doesn't only affect us, it affects reality as we experience it ([[Everything is interconnected (interbeing)]])
 	- The thing we're afraid of looks more scary when we're afraid

-> Fear likes to wear masks, showing up in other forms like [[stress]] and [[anxiety]].
-What is stress if not the fear of failing to live up to expectations?
-Similarly, anxiety is the abstract form of stress, in which you are in a constant state of fearful anticipation.
-The harsher your [[Inner Critic]] punishes you for not meeting expectations, the more stress and anxiety you will feel.
+### Fear likes to wear masks
+- it shows up in forms like [[stress]] and [[anxiety]]
+	- stress is the fear of failing to live up to expectations?
+	- anxiety is a state of constant fearful anticipation.
+	- The harsher your [[Inner Critic]] punishes you for not meeting expectations, the more stress and anxiety you will feel.
+- Sometimes, the fear of acting towards your goal may **masks itself as non-attachment to a goal** ([[Detachment from results makes you more relaxed and better performing]])
+	- It manages to prevent you from acting
+	- You don't even realize you're not acting out of fear

 ### Physical Reactions
 - sparks cortisol levels